After a Suspended License: How Much Will It Cost You?

 After an SR22 certificate has been submitted and processed through the DMV, you will be required by law to keep it in your car at all times.
 If you are ever pulled over, you must show the SR22 form to the police officer, along with your proof of insurance.

 Your SR22 form must be kept current

 Your license will automatically be suspended again if your SR22 insurance lapses or is canceled at any time.
 If you no longer carry valid SR22 protection, your insurance company must notify the DMV of this infraction by law.
-Failure to comply with SR22 insurance requirements means a newly suspended license; an SR22 form should be renewed a minimum of 15 days before it expires.
-Don’t get caught with a lapse in coverage!
+Failure to comply with SR22 insurance requirements means a newly suspended license.
+An SR22 form should be renewed a minimum of 15 days before it expires.
+It is important to make sure your coverage does not lapse!

 In addition to an SR22 form, it is a must to meet minimum state car insurance requirements.

-To provide this proof of insurance along with an SR22 certificate to the DMV, you must have bodily injury and property liability car insurance coverage at the least.
+To provide this proof of insurance along with an SR22 certificate to the DMV, you must have bodily injury and property liability car insurance coverage, and any other state minimum requirements.
 This insurance coverage must remain current, together with your SR22 form on file.